 One way to improve fuel efficiency is by driving the speed limit.
 After 50 mph, fuel economy drops off at a rate of £0.20 per gallon every five MPH faster drivers go.
-Engines are optimized for travel at the speed limit, so speeding often leads to wasted fuel.
+Engines are optimised for travel at the speed limit, so speeding often leads to wasted fuel.

 Fuel management systems can help identify vehicle speeding and harsh braking events.
 This information helps you understand and support good driving across your fleet.

 Another way fuel management systems can help you identify good driving habits and improve fuel efficiency is through reduced idling time.
-Lorrys often idle for six to eight hours a day.
+Lorries often idle for six to eight hours a day.
 Especially for larger fleets, wasted fuel expenses can add up to be a significant expense.

 Fuel management data also helps fleet managers identify drivers who need coaching.
 Coaching can come in different forms.
-For example, you could set up automated alerts when certain driving behaviors are detected.
+For example, you could set up automated alerts when certain driving behaviours are detected.
 This flexibility enables fleet managers to determine what’s right for their fleet.

 Relying on drivers to track their vehicle’s maintenance and address problems on the road is challenging.
 Fleet management solutions like Samsara take the guesswork out of maintenance.
 When vehicles are at optimal performance, it helps reduce fuel consumption.

-For example, real-time diagnostic alerts allow you to receive instant notification of engine fault codes.
+For example, real-time diagnostic alerts allow you to receive instant notifications of engine fault codes.
 Regular engine maintenance ensures that your fleet performs with its best fuel efficiency.
 When engines are cleaned and supported, they run more efficiently and require less maintenance.
 This makes engine health a good proxy for fuel efficiency.